mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 Feel free to [open an issue](https://github.com/mui/mui-x/issues/new/choose) for support if you need help to proceed with your migration.
 :::

-## New field DOM structure

-### Usage with `slotProps.textField` and `slotProps.field`

-### Usage with custom `slots.textField`

-If you were passing a custom `TextField` component to your fields and pickers, you need to create a new one that is using the new DOM structure.

-If your custom `TextField` was only used to add some default props and behaviors to `@mui/material/TextField`, you can have a look at [this section](/x/react-date-pickers/custom-field/#using-material-pickerstextfield).

-If your custom `TextField` was used to apply a totally different input that did not use `@mui/material/TextField`, you can have a look at [this section](/x/react-date-pickers/custom-field/#using-custom-pickerstextfield).

-### Usage with theme augmentation

-### Usage with custom `slots.field`

 ## Component slots

 ### Rename `components` to `slots`